EHB-MCT/assignment-2-CarysaPeeters/docs/README.md

 # Nutritional food

+## Intro

 I am a vegetarian and with this it is common to have some nutritional deficiencies.
 Therefore I thought it would be interesting to make a simple html form where, every time I eat or drink something, I have to answer some questions.
 This will allow me to see at the end if I am eating enough nutritious food or if I have some deficiencies.

+## What info?

+For each meal I eat, I fill in the following information:
+- Meal type: breakfast, lunch, dinner, snack or drink
+- Date and time of consumption
+- Meal (ex. vol au vent)
+- Ingredients (ex. milk, eggs, ...)
+- Amount of calories
+- Amount of protein
+- Amount of carbs
+- Amount of fat
+- Amount of fiber
+- Amount of iron
+- Amount of zinc
+- Amount of calcium
+- Amount of B12 vitamines
+- Amount of D12 vitamines
+- Amount of omega-3 vitamines

 ## Conventions